Richard Goyder, AO

 Linda joined Wesfarmers in 1987 as in house Legal Counsel for the Group, a position she held until 2000 when she was appointed as the Manager of the responsible entity of the listed BWP Trust (formerly Bunnings Warehouse Property Trust).

-Linda is a Fellow of Chartered Secretaries Australia, a member of the Western Australian Council of Chartered Secretaries Australia and has been a member of its National Legislation Review Committee since 2006.
+Linda is a Fellow of Chartered Secretaries Australia and has been a member of its National Legislation Review Committee since 2006.